JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt2.md

 </table>

-##Approach 1: Clang and MinGW-w64 installed alone and run through windows command promt
+#Approach 1 - Clang 3.7.0

+In this approach we'll be installing Clang 3.7.0 and gcc 5.1.0 (via MinGW-w64), to allow us to build and link with clang from the standard windows command prompt.

 First quickly consider the following: